AZAL Launches Flights From Baku To Beijing In December

-(MENAFN- Trend News Agency) The national air carrier of Azerbaijan launches flights en route
+(MENAFN- AzerNews) The national air carrier of Azerbaijan launches flights en route

 Baku-Beijing-Baku.